Fall Immersion: Awakening the Mind – Jewel of Creation: Oct 21-24, Ely, Mn

 Women, yoga, Meditation, Connection, Food, Nature, Water

 To retreat is an opportunity + an invitation to slow down, nourish oneself deeply, reflect, connect with Self and the community that is gathered.
-Mid-summer is an incredible time to take a pause from the hustle of social gatherings + summer festivities to check-in, breath the fresh air + tend oneself on multiple levels.
+Late-summer is an incredible time to take a pause from the hustle of social gatherings + summer festivities to check-in, breath the fresh air + tend oneself on multiple levels.

 Welcome ease + enliven your inner vitality through: